ManiMozaffar/awesome-resumes/README.md

 - ### About Me
     - ✅ **Write about 2-4 lines**
+    - ✅ **First comes the the country name, second comes the city's name where you live.**
     - ✅ **from third person view perspective**
         - 👎 I am a developer a backend developer with 5 years experience cc
         - 👍 A backend developer with 5 years experience